-Are we really two personalities woven into one person?
+Are humans really two personalities woven into one person?

 I confess, it’s a funny thing- the personality of the unconscious mind correlates to a person’s behavior and the person’s conscious mind correlate to a person’s behavior…but the conscious mind and unconscious mind of that person don’t correlate to each other!